 The bottom stretches to the point where Ernest Hemmingway’s plane is believed to have crushed in 1950’s and here marks a perfect point to begin your hiking expedition to top of the falls.

 This is a 45 minutes’ hike which gives you an opportunity to view the falls right from the top and seeing a permanent rainbow that lies across the raging waters.

-Your driver guide will pick you up from this point and drive through the southern sector of the park which is characterized by woodland Savannah, up to your lodge for dinner and overnight stay.
+Your driver guide will pick you up from this point and drive through the southern sector of the park which is characterized by woodland Savannah, up to the lodge for dinner and a night stay.

-An early breakfast in Uganda’s most famous and beautiful park, embark on a 7 hour drive south westwards to Fort portal, traversing the overlooking Albertine Escarpments, the verdant and green countryside, extensive plantations, lush forests and homesteads.
-Arrive in Fort Portal town in the evening, ready for dinner and overnight stay.
+An early breakfast in Uganda’s most famous and beautiful park, commence on a 6-7 hour transfer south-wards to Fort portal, traversing the overlooking Albertine Escarpments, the verdant and green countryside, extensive plantations, lush forests and homesteads.
+Arrive in Fort Portal town in the evening, ready for dinner and night stay.

 Day 4: Town tour & crater lakes hike in Fort portal.
 Overnight stay at the base of Mount.
 Rwenzori

 Wake up to a sensational Fortportal town excursion.
 This is a colonial, historical town located on the foothills of Rwenzori mountains and one of Uganda’s most beautiful towns, surrounded with ever green gardens, tea plantations, conical hills and vast array of craters and ancient caves.